 Well…actually, Dr. Vengurlekar thinks we should.
 Here’s why…

 If someone bungee jumps off a bridge and sprains their ankle, no one is playing the sympathy violin too loudly.
 After all, he or she “should know better.”
 Right?

 However, very few of us think about the damage that doing *nothing* causes.
 Nothing sounds pretty innocuous right?
 How can we possibly hurt ourselves doing nothing?
 We might not do ourselves any good.
 But harm?
 That doesn’t really cross our minds.

 If too much of a good thing is bad, then it should stand to reason that too much time sitting on our buttocks can qualify as too much of a good thing.
 After all, Apple watches have programs that remind us to stand up for a reason!

-If we keep experiencing the same “cricks” and “spasms” every time we have a marathon game of Madden or decide to binge watch Game of Thrones, there’s a reason for that., according to Dr. Vengurlekar We need to change positions frequently.
-Or, better yet…we need take a walk…or maybe even play a “real” sport.
+If we keep experiencing the same “cricks” and “spasms” every time we have a marathon game of Madden or decide to binge watch Game of Thrones, there’s a reason for that according to Dr. Vengurlekar We need to change positions frequently or better yet…we need to take a walk…or maybe even play a “real” sport.